 You can start by asking yourself “How do I define pleasure? (…) What would I enjoy doing today?” (p 66) This is a great question I bet you don’t ask yourself very often.
 Here’s a way to get better at doing what you love in spite of your many responsibilities and full schedules.

-Most of us women were taught to put all the others first: our children, our loved ones, our clients, the duties… And we think or hold on to the belief that it’s selfish to look after ourselves and out of question to put ourselves first.
+Most of us women were taught to put all the others first: our children, our loved ones, our clients, the duties… Hand on your heart, do you think or hold on to the belief that it’s selfish to look after yourself first – and out of question to effectively put yourself first?

 Be happy now